Progressive Republicans (France): Divisions and dissolution

 However, the presence of Progressives caused the Republican Concentration to move toward the parliamentary centre.
 In the late 1890s, the Liberal Republican Union also lost its free market tradition of protectionism, supported by prominent politician Jules Méline.
 This change led to the departure of Léon Say from the party in 1896.
-Theparty remained united until the Dreyfus affair in 1894, when it opposed both radical socialists and rebel nationalists, condemning the rampant antisemitism in public life and supporting in 1889 along with the socialists Prime Minister Pierre Waldeck-Rousseau, a moderate republican.
+The party remained united until the Dreyfus affair in 1894, when it opposed both radical socialists and rebel nationalists, condemning the rampant antisemitism in public life and supporting in 1898 along with the socialists Prime Minister Pierre Waldeck-Rousseau, a moderate republican.

 Two factions developed in the Liberal Republican Union, namely Méline's supporters who were generally anti-Dreyfusard and anti-socialist and Barboux's liberals who supported the government.
 However, after the fall of Waldeck-Rousseau Cabinet in 1902 the party returned to opposing both socialists and nationalists.
 With the formation of the first political parties in France in the early 1900s, the Radical-Socialist Party (PRRRS) and the Democratic Republican Alliance (ARD), the Liberal Republican Union tried to create a Progressive Party which would have personified the conservative spirit of the Republic, along with the liberal ARD and the radical PRRRS.
 Jacques Piou, member of the Rallies, supported the idea of a Tory party in France, born by the fusion of conservative republicans and the Rallies.

 Journalist Ernest Daudet also supported this idea and in 1902 many progressives joined the new Liberal Action of Piou.
 In 1903, the Liberal Republican Union merged with the National Republican Association to form the liberal-conservative Republican Federation led by Auguste Isaac.
 With the creation of the National Bloc in 1919, Liberal Action merged into the Republican Federation, completing the union of the republican right.